Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

-The first term in the Eq.~\ref{eq:tot-en} is the energy of the pair of loops of length $\ell / 2$, with coefficient $g_1 \approx 1.48$ (see Appendix~\ref{app:loop-energ}).
-The second term is the decrease of energy due to the compression (see Fig.~\ref{fig:schematic}C. As long as $F \ll \mu$, it is not important whether we define $R$ to be the distance between centers of loops or their edges, since the difference will be small in comparison with the first term.
-We pick $R$ to be the distance between closest edges, so it is equal to zero when loops are not yet separated.
+The first term in the Eq.~\ref{eq:tot-en} is the energy of the pair of loops of length $\ell / 2$, with coefficient $g_1 \approx 1.48$ (see SI).
+The second term is the decrease of energy due to the compression (see Fig.~\ref{fig:schematic}C).
+As long as $F \ll \mu$, it is not important whether we define $R$ to be the distance between centers of loops or their edges, since the difference will be small in comparison with the first term.
+However, we pick $R$ to be the distance between closest edges, so it is equal to zero when loops are not yet separated.

-There is a continuous distribution of loop sizes, leading to a continuous distribution of angles of the z-bends produced by loop pairs and a similar distribution of energy reductions associated with them as shown in Fig.~\ref{fig:schematic}E. Observed loop pairs are the result of a stochastic process of pair production, which is related to the classic problem of the thermally-activated escape from a potential well.
+There is a continuous distribution of loop sizes, leading to a continuous distribution of angles of the z-bends produced by loop pairs and a similar distribution of energy reductions associated with them.
+Observed loop pairs are the result of a stochastic process of pair production, which is related to the classic problem of the thermally-activated escape from a potential well.

 We investigate the energetics of pair production and escape.
-Loop formation involves cross linker removal and filament bending leading to an energy increase of $g_1 \mu \ell$ as the loop size $\ell$ increases.
-At a particular loop size $\ell_0$ the two growing loops separate due to random fluctuations.
-Once separated, the loops can no longer exchange trapped length so their lengths are now fixed at $\ell_0/2$ each (see Appendix~).
+Loop formation involves cross linker removal and filament bending, leading to an energy increase of $g_1 \mu \ell$ as the loop size $\ell$ increases.
+At some loop size $\ell_0$, the two growing loops separate due to random fluctuations.
+Once separated, the loops can no longer exchange trapped length so their lengths are now fixed at $\ell_0/2$ each (see SI).
 As the distance $R$ between the loops of the resulting z-bend grows, the energy of the compressed bundle decreases due to shortening along the direction of the compressive load.
 We can consider this process as an escape from the potential well using $x$ as a single reaction coordinate that describes the growth of the loop size while they overlap and then their separation afterwards: